TamVdb/itf3_Project_Shake_and_Taste/README.md

-# GreenFood
+# Shake & Taste
-Food box recipe page built in HTML, CSS and JavaScript
+...

-It was a small project designed to showcase my technical and web design skills during a training module.
+...

 ## Project timeline and technologies used

-Build a small project in 1 week to continue the training and to showcase the following:
+Build a project in two weeks to work with an API and to showcase the following:
 * My technical skills in JS
 * My web design skills
-* My motivation
+* The use of design tools (Photoshop and Illustrator)

 ### Technologies Used